A hand holding a pencil on a blank page, ready to write, with the tip of the pencil surrounded by pencil shavings.

 WSU faculty and staff will receive an invitation to complete an Exit Survey within one month following their separation date.
 Participation is voluntary and provides valuable feedback to help improve the employee experience at WSU.

-We also encourage separating employees to review Departure Checklist to ensure all responsibilities are completed and to support a smooth transition from WSU.
+We also encourage separating employees to review this Departure Checklist to ensure all responsibilities are completed and to support a smooth transition from WSU.

-Final Payment Upon Separation
+Final Payments Upon Separation

 Final payment to a WSU employee upon separation includes any compensation owed, minus applicable deductions.
 The final payment process is initiated once the separation action and the employee’s final time or leave report have been submitted and approved in Workday.